markfink/markfink-site/_posts/2018-11-17-esp32-idf-ota-update.md

 # Erasing the NVS

-Sometimes it is necessary to erase the flash storage, the build system comes with the right tool for that, too:
+Sometimes it is necessary to erase the NVS flash storage, the build system comes with the right tool for that, too:

 {% highlight bash %}